-The bantam boys however, are not so mellow – they can be feisty, aggressive and fight for territory.
+However, the bantam boys are not so mellow – they can be feisty, aggressive, and fight for territory.

-In terms of confinement, they tolerate it well, but if allowed to free range will spend most of their time hanging out by the feeders – they have a tendency to be lazy.
+In terms of confinement, they tolerate it well, but if allowed to free-range, they will spend most of their time hanging out by the feeders – they tend to be lazy.

 The tendency towards laziness and obesity makes them easy targets for predators, so they should remain in a fenced area safe from predation.

 Cochins are prone to obesity.
 They are mellow, lazy hens and do not forage very much, preferring to eat what’s right in front of them.
-In view of their size, lower roosts are to be preferred to prevent leg injuries.
+Given their size, lower roosts are to be preferred to prevent leg injuries.

-Many experts recommend that Cochins should be rationed in the amount that they are allowed to eat.
-If you have a mixed flock this could be difficult to monitor, so weighing the hens periodically is a good idea.
+Many experts recommend that Cochins be rationed in the amount they are allowed to eat.
+If you have a mixed flock, this could not be easy to monitor, so weighing the hens periodically is a good idea.

-As with all really fluffy hens, external ‘residents’ such as lice and mites need to be carefully checked for on a regular basis.
+As with all really fluffy hens, you must regularly check external ‘residents’ such as lice and mites.

-Other than these concerns, Cochins seem to be healthy birds and can live up to around 10 years.
+Cochins seem to be healthy birds and can live up to around 10 years other than these concerns.

 Is The Cochin Right For You?

-They are not great layers, but they make fabulous pets and lap chickens.
+They are not great layers but make fabulous pets and lap chickens.
 They are well suited for children as they are friendly and extremely mellow, even the roosters.

 They can become very tame and tolerate a wide variety of situations.
 Pictures of Cochins in hen strollers have circulated on social media for some time!

-They are also excellent material for exhibitions and shows since they are tolerant and extremely easy to handle.
-They always seem to attract a crowd at the shows too with their profusion of feathers and personality – especially if they are frizzled!
+They are also an excellent material for exhibitions and shows since they are tolerant and straightforward to handle.
+They always seem to attract a crowd at the shows, too, with their profusion of feathers and personality – especially if they are frizzled!

 The Cochin has won a place in many hearts simply because of the fluffiness of the feathers and a gentle disposition.

-If you want a bird that is a very good egg layer – the Cochin is not for you.
+If you want a perfect egg layer bird, the Cochin is not for you.